A liberal-leaning group founded by a MoveOn.org strategist, a former labor organizer and an Internet activist.

 This is our third year providing a guide to groups seeking to influence federal elections.
 Our 2010 Players Guide and 2012 Players Guide are still available, although they have not been updated since those elections ended.

-Lobbying group representing more than 3 million businesses.
+Lobbying group representing business interests.
 Leans Right-center.